 Please keep in mind that we are unable to give any financial advice.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.

-Remember that the value of investments and the income from them will fluctuate, which will cause fund prices to fall as well as rise.
-There is no guarantee any fund objective will be achieved and you may not get back the original amount you invested.
+Remember that the value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.